 For example, in the “Orange” model I have applied the following logic in measuring maturity as shown in Figure 6.

 The process of measuring starts at the level of dimensions: process, data, tools, roles.
 The level of the maturity of each sub-capability is the average of the maturity of its dimensions.
-The level of the maturity of data management as the whole is the average of the maturity of each underlying sub-capability.
+The level of the maturity of data management as a whole is the average of the maturity of each underlying sub-capability.

 By now, you should be able to measure the maturity of data management in your company.